Skip to main content

 • h_next = y^(3).

-This is the core packing idea, namely the witness equations carry the nonlinearity, while the final next-state relation stays affine.
+This is the core packing idea: the witness equations carry the nonlinearity, while the final next-state relation stays affine in the trace columns.

 4. Row 11: merged final internal round + first terminal external round

-Row 11 uses only s0 as a witness:
+Row 11 uses only w0 as a witness:

 w0 = (h[0] + ARK_INT[21])^7